kateinoigakukun/swift-testing/Documentation/Proposals/NNNN-exit-tests.md

 that directly compile test targets or otherwise do not leverage Swift Package Manager will need to provide an implementation.

+### Updated C entry point

+To facilitate tools that handle test process lifetimes directly (instead of relying on Swift Package Manager, Xcode, etc.) an updated ABI entry point function will be provided.
+For more information about the ABI entry point, see the previous [SWT-0002](0002-json-abi.md) proposal.
+Documentation for this entry point function will be added to the [Documentation/ABI](../ABI) folder in the Swift Testing repository.

 ## Future directions

 ### Support for iOS, WASI, etc.